-Exercise 6.4: GeoCast
+Exercise 8.2: GeoCast

-In order to route a packet a router has to intersect the target region contained in a packet with the region it is responsible for.
+In order to route a packet, a router has to intersect the target region contained in a packet with the region it is responsible for.
 Circles and arbitrary polygons are considered in the approach.
-In order to cut circles with polygons the authors suggest to decompose a circle into a number line segments and cut the evolving polygon using a conventional polygon-polygon intersection.
+In order to cut circles with polygons, the authors suggest to decompose a circle into a number of line segments and cut the evolving polygon using the conventional polygon-polygon intersection.